xenserver/xencert/docs/xenserver-xencert-guide.md

 - By default, there are 100 iterations of the multipath failover tests.
 This can be overridden by specifying a smaller value with the –g option above.
 This is particularly useful in case of manual failover like pulling out cables in case of Fibre Channel.

 ### Execution time estimates
-XenCert has been designed so as to limit the total execution time of the kit to 12 hours.
+Shared storage certification kit has been designed so as to limit the total execution time of the kit to 12 hours.
 This duration is partitioned between the various tests as:
 •  **Functional tests:** Maximum 4 hours.
 •  **Control path stress tests:** Maximum 6 hours.
 •  **Multipath configuration verification tests:** N.A. as not IO intensive.